11 June 2020

 Linux: Principal operating system.

-Windows 7 and XP: Second operating system
+Windows 7: Second operating system

 Html and web-page development software: Good competence in Mozilla-like composers; ftp tools.

 Imaging software: Image Tools, PaintShop Pro, The Gimp: Reasonable competence